 There are three levels of severity in Volkmann contracture:

-Moderate -- all fingers are bent (flexed) and the thumb is stuck in the palm; the wrist may be bent stuck, and there is usually loss of some feeling in the hand
+- Moderate -- all fingers are bent (flexed) and the thumb is stuck in the palm; the wrist may be bent stuck, and there is usually loss of some feeling in the hand

-The injury that usually causes this condition is an elbow fracture in children.
-Other conditions that can cause increased pressure in the forearm include:
+Conditions that can cause increased pressure in the forearm include:

-Paleness of the skin
+- Paleness of the skin